Airlock

 When you run airlock init in a repository:

-1. Your current origin remote is renamed to upstream
+1. Your current origin remote is renamed to bypass-airlock

 2. A new gate repository is created locally (a bare Git repo managed by Airlock)